 Postural therapy takes this integrated approach, looking at the entire structure of the body and addressing asymmetries throughout your system.
 Skeletal mal-alignments such as joint elevations, spinal rotations, or muscle imbalances create excess stress in the body at rest and with movement.
 There is a medical principle known as “Wolfe’s Law” that states when a bone is stressed abnormally, it creates new bone.
 (Actually, when osteoblast cells are strained abnormally, osteoblasts lay down more cells).
 Osteophytes and degenerative joints are an example of this.
 This is why restoring proper alignment to ensure bones are stressed ideally is so important.

 Kinesio Taping is a rehabilitative taping technique that is designed to facilitate the body’s natural healing process while providing support and stability to muscles and joints without restricting the body’s range of motion as well as providing extended soft tissue manipulation to prolong the benefits of manual therapy administered by IPT therapists.
 Additionally, therapeutic taping including Kinesio taping can assist in muscle performance and postural therapy.

 By targeting different receptors within the somatosensory system, Kinesio Tape is claimed to alleviate pain and facilitates lymphatic drainage by microscopically lifting the skin.
-This lifting affect forms convolutions in the skin thus increasing interstitial space and allowing for a decrease in inflammation of the affected areas.
-IPT utilizes kinesio taping when indicated to support PT outcomes.
+This lifting effect forms convolutions in the skin thus increasing interstitial space and allowing for a decrease in inflammation of the affected areas.
+IPT utilizes Kinesio taping when indicated to support PT outcomes.